azizyakubov/projectMGMT/README.md

 This application showcases Ruby on Rails and how it can work together with Vue.js

+You can visit the live demo on [Heroku](https://projectmgmt.herokuapp.com/)

 This is a similar application concept to  [Basecamp](https://basecamp.com/).
 Users can sign up and create teams by inviting other users to sign up with just a name and email address.

 Invited users should receive an email and be directed to a page where they create a password.
 From there, team members can create, update, and destroy individual projects.